dobachi/spark-tpcds/README.md

 In this case, data is generated into the output directory which you specified as an command-line argument.

+## Difference from original queries of TPC-DS

+Queries in this projects for Spark is modified version of TPC-DS queries for netezza dialect.
+The main modifications are

+* Use concat instead of ||
+* Remove spaces from "as" expressions
+* Add "()" to the back and forth of "union all"

 ## ToDo

 - Fix queries for Spark